FinnJakobR/CustomTimer.js/README.md

   ```
   ```
   var timer = new EndlessYTtimer();
-  timer.pause(); //will pause the Timer and dont reset the Timer
+  timer.pauseTimer(); //will pause the Timer and dont reset the Timer
   ```
   ```
   var timer = new EndlessYTtimer();